-The temperature alarm is triggered as soon as the interior temperature differs from the adjustable temperature range and any set delay time has elapsed.
+Use this function to set the temperature alarm.
+You set the upper and lower temperature limits with a differential offset to the indoor temperature currently set.
+The temperature alarm is triggered as soon as the indoor temperature leaves the set temperature range and any set delay time has elapsed.